matteo-bruni/gi-stub-gen/README.md

 - [ ] Add comprehensive test suite.
 - [ ] Improve `.gir` file parsing for documentation.
 - [ ] Create Docker-based build system for consistent environment reproduction.
-- [ ] Handle class super class similar to type_hint (save all the info and strip ns directly in template if needed)

 ---